Food hygiene ratings given to two Liverpool restaurants

 New food hygiene ratings have been awarded to two of Liverpool’s restaurants, cafes or canteens, the Food Standards Agency’s website shows.

-Danny's Shawarma, at 90 County Road, Liverpool was handed a one-out-of-five rating after assessment on February 15.
+Bold Street Coffee, at 89 Bold Street, Liverpool was handed a four-out-of-five rating after assessment on February 17.

 Advertisement